One of the mysteries of the English language finally explained.

-A man who lets his individuality and personal life be dominated by the organization he serves.‘he was an uncomplicated, well-meaning organization man’
+A man who lets his individuality and personal life be dominated by the organization he works for.

 - ‘No organization man, he feels spiritually buried in an institution whose roots and purposes often strike him as dubious, at best.’